nde1/twilio-skeleton/README.md

     php composer.phar create-project freekrai/twilio-skeleton [my-app-name]

 Replace <code>[my-app-name]</code> with the desired directory name for your new application.
 You'll want to point your virtual host document root to your new application's directory.

+## Configure the Application

+In a text editor, go to app/config/ and open the twilio.php file.

+Edit your AccountSid, AuthToken and FromNumber variables with your Twilio account information.